How to Convert Batch Scripts (BAT) to Executable Files (EXE)

 cmd /c your_batch_file.bat

-- Click Next on both the Show Window and Finished message screens.
-Then, provide the path and file name for the package.
+Adding command in front of the file name - Click Next on both the Show Window and Finished message screens.
+Then, set the path and file name where you want to save your package.

-- Click Next on Configure Restart, Save SED, and Create Package screens.
+Providing the path and file name for saving - Click Next through the Configure Restart, Save SED, and Create Package screens.
 Finally, click Finish.

-- Navigate to the folder where you saved the files.
-You will see two files: an EXE file and an SED file.
+Files successfully created - Go to the folder where you saved your files.
+You’ll see two files: an EXE file and an SED file.
 Double-click the EXE file to run it.

-If the first method is confusing, you can download one of the third-party applications designed for this conversion.
-BAT to EXE Converter is a popular tool for converting batch scripts.
+If you find Method 1 a bit complicated, you can use a third-party tool designed for this specific conversion.
+BAT to EXE Converter is a popular and easy-to-use software for turning batch scripts into executable files.

-- Open your browser and go to the BAT to EXE Converter page.
-Click the link to download the tool and install it following the setup instructions.
+- Open your browser and visit the BAT to EXE Converter page.
+Download the tool and install it by following the setup instructions.

 - Download and Install Advanced BAT to EXE Converter.